Hello and welcome,

 - Regularly review progress towards achieving targets in the School Improvement Plan related to contiuing to provide a robust remote learning plan, implementing curriculum changes required due to missed learning, local and national guidance and Ofsted recommendations, sustaining focus on pupil and staff mental health and well-being and implementing the statutory EYFS Reforms.

 - Develop effective governance following several resignations/ends of term of office during the 2020-21 academic year i.e. recruit new governors, restructure meetings, organise responsibilities, develop monitoring visits and improve gathering of stakeholder voice.

 - Support and challenge the school’s ongoing COVID response (minimising risk, school operations, curriculum, behaviour and pastoral support, assessment and accountability).

 - Continue to ensure effective safeguarding and child protection policies and procedures.

-- Monitor effectiveness of ‘catch up’ funding in diminishing gaps resulting from the pandemic.
+- Monitor effectiveness of catch up / recovery funding in diminishing gaps resulting from the pandemic.

-NB – work carried out in committees and full Governing Body meetings is captured in approved minutes which are available to view on written request to the Business Manager and Clerk to Governors, Mrs Rivington.
+NB – work carried out in Governing Body meetings is captured in approved minutes which are available to view on written request to the School Business Manager and Clerk to Governors, Mrs S. Rivington.